smlacombe/sageo/README.rst

 Sageo (prononced Sah-gay-oh) is a rewriting of `check_mk_ multisite
 <http://mathias-kettner.de/checkmk_multisite.html>`_ web GUI.

 The Sageo project started with the idea of having a monitoring web GUI that is:

     - Able to browse many sites at a time
     - Easy to maintain
     - Builded with up to date technologies
     - Lightweight

-Sageo reimplement the view customization feature of check_mk.
+Sageo reimplements one of the most powerfull features of check_mk: the views customization feature.

 Sageo offers these advantages over by check_mk multisite:

-- Sageo doesn't use the deprecated apache modules mod_python.
+    - Sageo doesn't use the deprecated apache module "mod_python".
     - Sageo is MVC oriented, that means the content and the business logic is seperated from presentation.

-Sageo is compatible with all monitoring plateforms providing a livestatus interropability, like Icinga, Nagios, Shinken, etc.
+Sageo is compatible with all monitoring plateforms providing a livestatus interoperability like Icinga, Nagios, Shinken, etc.

 The main technologies used are: